Tutorial for basic MUSH like game¶

 should be fine with the default SQLite3 database.

 Creating the Character¶

 First thing is to choose how our Character class works.
-We don’t need to define a special NPC object – an NPC is after all just a Character without a Player currently controlling them.
+We don’t need to define a special NPC object – an NPC is after all just a Character without an Account currently controlling them.

 Make your changes in the

 # mygame/typeclasses/characters.py from evennia import DefaultCharacter class Character(DefaultCharacter): """ [...] """ def at_object_creation(self): "This is called when object is first created, only." self.db.power = 1 self.db.combat_score = 1